detectivevoke/hcaptcha-motion-data/README.md

 Unable to change useragent, working on it, able to input your own.

+## Update 1

+Changed topLayer.py to actually make the payload correct Checking out what is flagging the data itself
+Changed st to be the timestamp, not a randint

 If anything else needs explaining, please DM @ Detective Voke#9720